m90/gzipped/README.md

 Usage of gzipped:
   -bytes
-    	display sizes in raw bytes instead of humanized formats -file string
+    	display sizes in raw bytes instead of humanized formats -timeout duration
-    	location of file to be gzipped
-  -timeout duration
     	deadline for stdin to supply data (default 2s)
 ```